-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - c.
+- c.
 The Navy values completion of graduate education and development within an officer's subspecialty.
 For officers currently in or who have successfully completed a Duty Under Instruction (DUINS) program (to include residencies and fellowships), the board shall give consideration to at least as great an extent as the board gives consideration to an officer's administrative and management skills, as these officers were competitively selected by Navy Medicine for these valued programs.
 The Navy has invested significantly in superior officers selected for DUINS and other educational opportunities.
 Special attention should be given to those officers who, while in these educational programs, may not have had the opportunity for peer comparison on fitness reports.
 That should not be considered adverse or detrimental. - d.
-Officers best and fully qualified for promotion to captain in Navy Medicine are those who have demonstrated sustained superior leadership.
-From this group will come our future flag officers and top tier leaders of Navy Medicine.
-Officers with superior performance who have concentrated their careers and demonstrated mastery and leadership in a particular operational, clinical, research, scientific, academic, or administrative type setting should be favorably considered.
-Best and fully qualified officers for the rank of captain will be those with proven leadership experience who have demonstrated experience and expertise across the spectrum of military medicine, especially inclusive of operational experience and operational platforms.
-With Navy Medicine's renewed focus on operational support and readiness, our future leaders must have shown leadership excellence in those activities.
-Additionally, those officers would have experience and expertise with the intersection of the strategic and tactical issues in provision of military healthcare through experience in headquarters or other associated DoD agencies.
+Officers best and fully qualified for promotion to commander and below in Navy Medicine are those who have demonstrated tactical mastery of their specialty and demonstrated superior leadership in the clinical, scientific, academic, and/or operational settings.
+Best and fully qualified officers for the rank of commander and below will be those who have demonstrated superior sustained performance in jobs that demonstrate increasing responsibility, scope and complexity across the spectrum of military medicine, especially inclusive of operational platforms.

-8. Judge Advocate General's (JAG) Corps Community Considerations.
+- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - Judge Advocate General's (JAG) Corps Community Considerations.
 The JAG Corps enhances the readiness and capabilities of the Navy and joint force through legal work and advice provided by well-trained and experienced judge advocates.
-This includes advice to commanders at sea and ashore, service to individual clients, military justice, and staff-based policy and legal work that keeps the Navy on a solid legal foundation.
-To deliver legal services in a fleet-focused and client-focused manner, the JAG Corps benefits from drawing on the talents of officers with a more generalist career path and on the talents of officers with deeper expertise in specific areas of practice.
+This includes advice to commanders at sea and ashore, service to individual clients, military justice, and staff-based policy and legal work that keeps the Navy on a solid legal foundation. deliver legal services in a fleet-focused and client-focused manner, the JAG Corps benefits from drawing on the talents of officers with a more generalist career path and on the talents of officers with deeper expertise in specific areas of practice.
 Judge advocate duty assignments are made in the best interest of the Navy.
-In determining the best and fully qualified officers, equal weight shall be given to equivalent levels of individual performance and team contribution in all assigned billets, based on guidance provided in the precept and convening order.
+In determining the best and fully qualified officers, equal weight shall be given to equivalent levels of individual performance and team contribution in all assigned billets, based on guidance provided in the precept and convening order. - a.

-- a.
 Assignment to Office of Military Commissions (OMC).
-On May 14, 2008, Deputy SECDEF wrote that "military commissions are a national priority.
+On May 14, 2008, Deputy SecDef wrote that "military commissions are a national priority.
 Conducting a fair, just, and transparent military commissions process is the Department's top legal services priority and necessitates our commitment to dedicate the right number of and most skilled legal practitioners the Department has to offer."
-The JAG Corps has met this commitment to provide skilled legal practitioners to OMC, including some officers detailed well outside their anticipated career path.
+The JAG Corps has met this commitment to provide skilled legal practitioners to OMC by detailing officers from every JAG Corps practice area.
 The JAG Corps must continue to value the important contributions of skilled legal practitioners at OMC. - b.
-Military Justice Litigation Career Track.
-Since 2007, the JAG Corps has maintained a separate career track for active duty officers who specialize in prosecuting, defending, and judging criminal cases.
-After competitive selection by an administrative board, these officers are required to spend the majority of their careers in litigation-related billets. - c.
-Post-Graduate Education.
-Give equal weight to post-graduate legal education obtained at military and civilian institutions. - d.
-Navy Reserve Officers Recalled to Active Duty.
-A recalled officer's record shall not be discounted simply because it contains fewer active-duty fitness reports than a peer's record. - e.
-For merit reorder, officers should be afforded consideration, regardless of assigned duties, for particularly impactful performance based upon the precept, convening order, and these principles: - (1) Actions that advance the Secretary of Defense's priorities: defend the nation; take care of our people; and succeed through teamwork. - (2) In light of the Secretary of the Navy's statutory duties to organize, train, and equip the Navy, actions that advance the four priorities set forth in the Chief of Naval Operations Navigation Plan: Readiness; Capabilities; Capacity;
+For merit reorder, officers should be afforded consideration, regardless of assigned duties, for particularly impactful performance based upon the precept, convening order, and these principles: - (1) Actions that advance the Secretary of Defense's priorities: defend the nation; take care of our people; and succeed through teamwork. - (2) In light of the Secretary of the Navy's statutory duties to organize, train, and equip the Navy, actions that advance the four priorities set forth in the Chief of Naval Operations Navigation Plan: Readiness; Capabilities; Capacity; and Sailors.

-and Sailors.
 These priorities are furthered by actions that include: